Posts Tagged ‘preparation’

 How do I know if I’m ready to marry?
 Do most people consider you emotionally mature, able to compromise, communicate well, share your feelings, and handle anger constructively?
-Do you love this other person so much that you are willing to lay down your life for him or her and are ready to put their happiness before your own?
-Are you marrying out of strength (I know who I am and am happy with […]
+Do you love this other person so much that you are willing to put his or her happiness before your own?
+Are you marrying out of strength […]

 The Catholic Church stands for lifelong marriage.
 Sometimes, however, couples are not able to achieve this ideal.
 Marriages break apart because of a spouse’s infidelity, addiction, or mental illness.
 Sometimes, the couple thought they were mature enough to make a wise decision but were blinded by infatuation or youth.
 There are many reasons why marriages […]

 The Catholic Church has a long history of helping couples to prepare for marriage.
 It has learned a great deal that can benefit any couple, regardless of religion.
 Because the Catholic Church wants couples to form strong, lasting marriages, couples who wish to marry in the Catholic Church are asked to: Contact and meet with […]